amarezewdie/alx-system_engineering-devops/0x00-shell_basics/README.md

-this is resd me in the second directory
+this is read me file